Pope’s Grove, Twickenham TW1

 A modest Gothic Revival church in the Early English style, designed by the Catholic architect J. S. Hansom, son of the better-known J. A. Hansom.
 The building has been relatively little altered and retains many of its original and early fittings.

 Before provision for Catholic worship in Twickenham, there was a choice of churches in Sunbury, Richmond or Twickenham.
-Then, before the building of St James’, Mass was celebrated in a private house in Grosvenor Road.
+Then, before the building of St James’s, Mass was celebrated in a private house in Grosvenor Road.
 The new church was opened on 25 July 1885 and was largely paid for by James de Lacy Towle, a convert who had offered a substantial part of his fortune to Cardinal Manning for building churches in Westminster Diocese.
 The dedication to St James was a mark of gratitude to the generosity of the founder.
-The design is credited to J. S. Hansom, but the pressreport of the consecration credits both Hansom and Charles George Keogh of Kensington.
+The design is credited to J. S. Hansom, but the press report of the consecration credits both Hansom and Charles George Keogh of Kensington.
 The church was consecrated in July 1887.
-St James’s Catholic school opened in 1892 (present school 2002-03); a further school, St Catherine’s, opened in 1914.
-In 1925-26 the parishes of Hampton Hill and St Margaret’s were formed out of that of St James.
+St James’s Catholic school opened in 1892 (present school 2002-3); a further school, St Catherine’s, opened in 1914.
+In 1925-6 the parishes of Hampton Hill and St Margaret’s were formed out of that of St James.
 The hall was provided in 1927.
-The church was reordered in 1980-81 under the architects Broadbent, Hastings Reid & New (project architect B. C. Brown): the altar was brought from St Mary’s College, Twickenham (qv), and was designed by Sam Holland of Sir Albert Richardson’s office.
+The church was reordered in 1980-1 under the architects Broadbent, Hastings Reid & New (project architect B. C. Brown): the altar was brought from St Mary’s College, Twickenham (qv), and was designed by Sam Holland of Sir Albert Richardson’s office.
 The meeting room and link to the presbytery were built in 2011 (Grainne O’Keefe of Twickenham, architect).
-Further development includes plans to build a parish centre to the east of the church.

 The church is oriented to the north so directions given in this description are liturgical.